Francesco Pizzi: 2024

-Indy Nxt by Firestone
+Indy NXT by Firestone

-In the coverage from Peacock on the 8th round of the 2023 Indy NXT at Iowa Speedway, it was rumoured that Pizzi would join Abel Motorsports at Nashville, but neither team neither the driver had confirmed it by then.
+In the coverage from Peacock on the eighth round of the 2023 Indy NXT at Iowa Speedway, it was rumoured that Pizzi would join Abel Motorsports at Nashville, but neither the team nor the driver had confirmed it by then.

 Endurance racing

 Pizzi made his endurance racing debut at the 2023 24 Hours of Daytona, teaming up with Proton Competition in the LMP2 category.

-He ended up winning the race by sixteen thousands of a second on his debut becoming the third youngest ever class winner in the race.

-The win came after an impressive comeback from him and his teammates after qualifying in last following a wreck, they were able to claim the race lead after a quarter of the race had been gone but found themselves three laps down with four hours to go, thanks to FCY procedures they made it back to the lead lap with the Italian on the car who then left the car in the hand of his teammate James Allen for the last hour.
+He ended up winning the race by sixteen thousandths of a second on his debut, becoming the third youngest ever class winner in the race.
+The win came after an impressive comeback from him and his teammates after qualifying in last following a wreck, they were able to claim the race lead after a quarter of the race had been gone but found themselves three laps down with four hours to go, thanks to FCY procedures they made it back to the lead lap with Pizzi on the car who then left the car in the hand of his teammate James Allen for the last hour.